 What Does Trade Mark Protect In Australia?

-In Australia, a registered trade mark protects a number of business and brand assets, or intellectual property.
-This includes: Registration gives the owner the exclusive right to use the trade
+Trade Mark Protection In Australia In Australia, a registered trade mark protects a number of business and brand assets, or intellectual property.
+This includes: Registration gives the owner the exclusive

-In Australia, a registered trade mark protects a number of business and brand assets, or intellectual property.
-This includes: Registration gives the owner the exclusive right to use the trade
+Trade Mark Protection In Australia In Australia, a registered trade mark protects a number of business and brand assets, or intellectual property.
+This includes: Registration gives the owner the exclusive

 Trade marking your logo in Australia is a way to legally protect your creative work.
 A registered trade mark ensures other businesses cannot copy or use your logo, giving you exclusive rights to your unique brand.
 Here’s a complete step-by-step guide to trade mark registration in Australia.